 Our private tours are limited exclusively to travelers in your party.
 They are designed to provide a learning experience that is completely tailored to you and your traveling companions.
 Private tours give you more flexibility with scheduling (you decide when the walk best fits in your trip), the ability to tailor your itinerary (we'll work to match the itinerary to the interests and dynamics of your group), and more personalized time with your guide.

-Is this seminar walking intensive and/or wheelchair accessible?
+Is this tour walking intensive and/or wheelchair accessible?

-We do cover extensive territory on this seminar, some of it by public transport.
-Please contact us if you have mobility concerns; we will be happy to advise if this seminar will be appropriate for you.
+We do cover extensive territory on this tour, some of it by public transport.
+Please contact us if you have mobility concerns; we will be happy to advise if this tour will be appropriate for you.

 Do we visit the Carnavalet museum with this itinerary?